Non-recognition is the symptom, not the cause

 4. There’s a lot of evidence online, and often Google won’t help

 In a recent article based on my PhD research, I have outlined some examples of “ Quantitative Analysis of Web Content in Support of Qualitative Research".
 I don’t want to dismiss the “quantitative” part, but I really think my main argument is about “structured analysis of web contents.”
 There’s plenty of evidence to be found in online sources, official websites, local media, etc.

-Parsing these contents in a systematic way can be more effective, and often quicker than alternative approaches.^[Of course, it needs then to be complemented by other approaches, most prominently, interviews and fieldwork.]
-A structured approach also makes it possible to subset and reduce even hundreds of thousands of news items or press releases to a manageable number that can be parsed manually to find additional data points or information.
+Parsing these contents in a systematic way can be more effective, and often quicker than alternative approaches.3 A structured approach also makes it possible to subset and reduce even hundreds of thousands of news items or press releases to a manageable number that can be parsed manually to find additional data points or information.

 I feel that many colleagues and area studies experts find the technicalities involved off-putting.
 This is understandable, but regrettable.
 My hope is that, in due time, an ecosystem will grow whereby it will be easier to conduct structured analysis of online contents, as well as to outline how we conduct our research in a way that can be easily accessed and directly scrutinised by fellow researchers.
 I think we all have to gain by increasing the transparency of what has by now become a considerable part of many research projects, yet remains hidden in most research outputs: looking up stuff online.